mvlabat/runner-prototype/ARCHITECTURE.md

 Gameloop is implemented on backend and frontend separately.
 In order to process game logic method `Engine::tick` is executed.
 All the game logic is played with Systems, and what exactly happens during a tick is defined by Actions presented in the action queue.
-Inside `tick` method `ActionController` is called - this is where all the magic occurs.
+Inside `tick` method `ActionController` is called - this is where all the magic happens.

 #### ActionController
 `ActionController` is the main entity that manages all the game actions. `ActionController` has two action queues: one for executing and one for broadcasting (`broadcastedActionsQueue` is a subset of `actionsQueue`).

-`ActionController` makes calls to systems that process certain actions and to `networkController` to broadcast actions.
+`ActionController` makes calls to systems, that process certain actions, and to `networkController` in order to broadcast actions.

 #### Network
 All network communication is done with [messages](./common/NetworkMessages).
 Every message